When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 TENCEL™ lyocell means sourcing from sustainably-managed forests and a closed-loop production process that reuses 99.5% of the water and dissolving agents.

 Modal fabric is another semi-synthetic fabric known for comfort and breathability.
-As an affordable silk alternative, it’s a popular choice for drapey garments like fair trade dresses.
+As an affordable silk alternative, it’s a popular choice for drapey garments like dresses.

 Just as lyocell is made from eucalyptus wood pulp, modal is made from beech trees.